Austin4705/AutomatedTransferStation/readme.md

 ```
 (Or "base" if you want to do the virtual ones).
 Adjust the port values according to your setup.

+Well also need to install PYVisa.
+You can do this at the ni website it is free you just have to make an account

 ## Running the Application

 ### Start the Backend Server